Volunteer Peru Community Project

 To find out more about Peru and Cusco, visit our Volunteering in Peru Fact File.

-We have different types of accommodation for this project, private hotel, homestay or apartment.
+We have different types of accommodation for this project, backpacker hostel, 2* hotel, homestay or apartment.

 If you are volunteering for a minimum of four weeks and wish to stay in an apartment, then please let us know on your application as there are various options available.
 Please note that due to rental costs, apartments are only suitable for groups of two or more volunteers travelling together and depending on the specific accommodation, may result in additional costs.